SawZiDunn/Bookmarks/README.md

 ### Objective:

-Of course there is already a Browser Bookmark.
-Why do we even need this?
 With this web application, you can save your favourite websites in folders by creating an account.
 The data will be stored in a database, and you can retrieve them anytime you want.
 It is like your own personal place from where you can go to any website you like just by one click.